1jour1vin

 About the estate:

-With apple trees nestled among the vines, chickens, sheep, and a few pigs, Cheval Blanc has a sustainable approach to agriculture.
-These are just some of the assets of this legendary 39-hectare estate, which occupies a prime location on the sandy-gravel plateau of the appellation, with slightly more clay on its northern flank, towards Pomerol.
-Cheval Blanc stands out from its neighbors thanks to its legendary longevity, due to the high percentage of Cabernet Franc in its blend.
-Pierre Lurton, its director since 1991 (he also presides over Château d'Yquem), and his talented teams demonstrate rigor and ingenuity in perpetuating its inimitable style.
+With apple trees growing among the vines, along with chickens, sheep, and a few pigs, Cheval Blanc embraces a sustainable approach to agriculture.
+These are all assets for the 39 hectares of this legendary estate, which occupies a prime location on the appellation’s sandy-gravel plateau—slightly clayier on its northern slope, toward Pomerol.
+Cheval Blanc stands out from its neighbors for its legendary longevity, thanks to the high percentage of Cabernet Franc.
+Pierre Lurton, its director since 1991 (he also presides over Château d’Yquem), and his talented teams demonstrate rigor and ingenuity in perpetuating its inimitable style.
 The 2018, 2019, and 2020 vintages are superb.

 Decanter